What is the Youth Giving Project?

-Applications to participate in this year’s program (November 2016 – May 2017) will be open until December 1st.
-Apply online today!
+Applications to participate in this year’s program (October/November 2017 – May 2018) will be open in early fall 2017.
+Check back soon to get involved!

 Through a unique real-world approach, The Youth Giving Project provides local youth the knowledge to become leaders in our community by learning the importance of philanthropy and the needs that exist in our backyard.

 During the program students develop valuable 21st century skills while forming their own Leadership Committee, volunteering, researching and visiting local nonprofit organizations, learning about local needs and distributing grants from the Community Foundation to benefit youth programs and ideas.

 Asking Quality Questions

 A broad thought process and understanding about their own lives

 Knowledge and insight about their role and “place in the world”

 A shift in attitude towards the meaning of philanthropy

 Confidence knowing they have the ability to make an impact

 Desire to be more involved in supporting nonprofits in the future